 If you are applying for the Worldbank Scholarship programme and that is your only source of funding please do not fill in the AAF form just yet as this programme requires a different administrative procedure.

-The following deadlines are valid for the 2023 intake:
+Master - The following deadlines are valid for the 2024 intake:

 15 May – Early bird payment deadline (€2,000 discount)

 1 July- Deadline for transferring the rest of the fees for non-EU/EEA students with visa application and other arrangements.

-For our post-graduate diploma courses, you usually should submit your payment at least 6 weeks before the start of the course if you require a visa.
+You usually should submit your payment at least 10 weeks before the start of the course if you require a visa.

 At the moment, the only way to pay your fees to IHS is via bank transfer.
 All the information